canonical/edgex-demos/virtual-device/README.md

  -net user,hostfwd=tcp::8022-:22
 ```

-The above command forwards the SSH port `22` of the emulator to `8022` on the host
+The above command forwards the SSH port `22` of the emulator to `8022` on the host.

 Once the initial installation is complete, you will get a prompt for your email address to create a new user and deploy your public key for SSH access.